NeuroTechX/ntx_slack_archive/general.md

  >rashi  Hypnosis, and the associated areas seem interesting but Im always slightly skeptical of claims that are made, the link you provided looks interesting.

+7/10/2017 3:22 AM

+ **rashi** :

+ >lai_london I sort of cycle through believing and not, because there's not a whole lot of evidence either way.
+I've been able to consistently.